Exploration noise for learning linear-quadratic mean field games: Theoretical results

+In comparison, the thrust of our analysis is to provide a scheme with a geometric decay.
+Obviously, this must be tempered, due to the presence of the multiplicative constant $\exp(C \varepsilon^{-2})$.
+When the intensity $\varepsilon$ is away from zero, the effective decay is really good, but when $\varepsilon$ gets close to $0$ (which is the typical regime when we use the common noise as an exploration noise), the exponential factor really matters.
+Of course the bound for the error may be rewritten as follows:

+which says that $n$ should be chosen on a scale larger than $\varepsilon^{-2}$.
+We think that this is numerically affordable.
+In comparison (see Remark \ref{rem:fictitious:play:rate}), if one had to work with the standard fictitious play (i.e., with a harmonic learning rate), the same analysis would lead to a bound of order $\exp(C \varepsilon^{-2})/n$, which is obviously much worse.
+In the first arXiv version \cite{DelarueVasileiadis} of this work, dedicated to the analysis of the sole harmonic regime, we claimed that this was possible to remove the exponential factor, but there was a clear mistake in the computations: for convenience reasons, we decided not to indicate the dependence upon $\varepsilon$ in the various tilted measures, as a consequence of which we forgot a factor $1/\varepsilon$ in some of the main estimates.

+The presence of the exponential factor comes from the following lemma, whose proof is deferred to the end of the subsection:

-\begin{lem} There exists a constant $C_{2}$, only depending on $d$, $T$, $\|Q^\dagger f \|_{1,\infty}$ and $\|R^\dagger g \|_{1,\infty}$, such that
+\begin{lem} There exists a constant $C_{1}$, only depending on $d$, $T$, $\|Q^\dagger f \|_{1,\infty}$ and $\|R^\dagger g \|_{1,\infty}$, such that

-with $\theta$ the solution of the PDE \eqref{eq:intro:master:1}. \end{lem}
+with $\theta_\varepsilon$ the solution of the PDE \eqref{eq:intro:master:1}. \end{lem}

-The drawback of this approach is obvious: the resulting rate of convergence in Proposition \ref{main:prop:1} blows-up exponentially fast with $\varepsilon^2$.
-Intuitively, the above $L^\infty$ bound for the gradient is known to be sharp, but it remains rather poor since the estimate is precisely given in $L^\infty$.
-In other words, $\theta$ may indeed become very steep, but maybe only on some localized parts of the space.
-This is the point where things become highly subtle: as $\varepsilon$ tends to $0$, the process $\overline{\boldsymbol m}^n$ becomes localized itself since the diffusion coefficient $\varepsilon$ tends to $0$.
+The above $L^\infty$ bound for the gradient is known to be sharp, but it looks rather poor because the estimate is precisely given in $L^\infty$.
+Also, one may hope for better estimates in different norms.
+In other words, $\theta_\varepsilon$ may indeed become very steep, but maybe only on some localized parts of the space.
+This is the point where things become highly subtle because the process $\overline{\boldsymbol m}^n$ becomes localized itself as the diffusion coefficient $\varepsilon$ tends to $0$.
 So, the challenging question is to decide whether it may stay or not in parts of the space where the gradient is high.
 As exemplified in the analysis performed in Delarue and Foguen \cite{delfog2019}, this may be a challenging question, even in dimension 1.

-We here succeed to bypass those difficulties.
-Surprisingly, we obtain a quite strong result with a short proof.
-Here is our main result: \begin{thm} The weak error of the scheme for the Fortet-Mourier distance is upper bounded as follows:
+Unless we make additional assumptions on the model (assuming for instance that $\theta_\varepsilon$ is smooth independently of $\varepsilon$, which is for example the case when $T$ is small enough), we must confess that we are not able to provide a more relevant bound for the gradient of $\theta_\varepsilon$ (which bound gives in the end a bound for the process ${\boldsymbol k}$ in \eqref{eq:bsde:true:underPh}, see \eqref{eq:representation:h:k}).